Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 The cost and scalability of an inside sales team

-With an inside sales team, your budget can go a long way.
-Reps simply need a computer, a solid internet connection and tools including a CRM system to help them stay on track.
+Reps simply need a computer, a solid internet connection and tools, including a CRM system, to help them stay on track.

 As you add more inside reps to your team, the cost of running your sales operations doesn’t skyrocket.
 New costs include a new hire’s salary, an additional CRM seat and sales training.

 Potential for growth offsets those costs.
-With a bigger team that operates from your office (or even their own home if they work remotely), you can now reach more prospects and upscale your sales.
-On top of that, with a great CRM tool like Pipedrive, your inside sales team will be able to:
+With a larger team operating from your office (or even their own homes if they work remotely), you can now reach more prospects and upscale your sales.

 Streamline lead generation and scoring